Scikit-learn has a tree-based implementation of kernel density estimation in KernelDensity

 to avoid confusion of users. - We want to make the API easy-to-use.
 In particular, there is no clear reason to let users manually handle data variance when choosing bandwidth, especially in the multivariate case where users would even need to choose a bandwidth vector if the scaling is not performed internally.

-Let \(h\) now be the bandwidth
+Let bandwidth

 parameter (i.e., before scaling), then we can rewrite the formula into